keks24/raspberry-pi-luks/README.md

 /dev/loop2         0 272629760         0  0 /root/tmp/raspberrypi_sd_card_backup.img   0     512
 ```

 Using `losetup` here is important, since it is necessary for the `chroot` later on.
-Using `mount --offset` might return the error `overlapping loop device exists`.
+Using `mount -o offset` might return the error `overlapping loop device exists`.

 Mount and create a `backup` of the `root partition` before encrypting it.
 The `trailing slash` for the `rsync` command is important here!:
 ```bash